Lakers, Thunder meet, look to rise in standings

 Wednesday’s game is the last of a three-game trip for the Lakers, who will return to Los Angeles to play their next five and 10 of their next 12 at home.

-In addition to James, the Lakers remain without D’Angelo Russell, who is expected to miss his third consecutive game with a sprained right ankle.
+In addition to James and Davis, the Lakers remain without Russell, who will miss his third consecutive game with a sprained right ankle.

 The Thunder also will be without their best player, All-Star Shai Gilgeous-Alexander.